Tested & Perfected Recipes

 This post may contain affiliate links.
 Read my full disclosure policy.

-Say farewell to mediocre store-bought hummus—my hummus recipe guarantees a creamy, whipped, flavor-packed spread, ideal for scooping with pita or as a standout on any Middle Eastern table.
+Say goodbye to mediocre store-bought hummus—this authentic recipe delivers a creamy, flavor-packed dip, perfect for pita or as a standout on any Middle Eastern table.

 Bowl of hummus topped with whole chickpeas.

 Hummus is a Middle Eastern spread made from a blend of chickpeas, tahini, lemon juice, olive oil, garlic, and spices.
-It’s commonly served as a starter or mezze, paired with pita bread, or as a side to dishes like falafelkofta, Israeli salad or chicken kabobs.
+It’s commonly served as a starter or mezze and paired with pita bread, or as a side to dishes like falafelkofta, Israeli salad, or chicken kabobs.
 I was fortunate enough to learn this authentic hummus recipe from a kabob maker in the Old City of Jerusalem.
 Using a few smart shortcuts I’ll share with you, it’s surprisingly easy to replicate at home.

-“This hummus is FANTASTIC — the best I have ever had — and also ridiculously easy to make.
+“This hummus recipe is FANTASTIC — the best I have ever had — and also ridiculously easy to make.
 No more store-bought hummus for me!”

 Rebecca

-What You’ll Need To Make My Easy Hummus Recipe
+What You’ll Need To Make Hummus

 ingredients for hummus